Managing Anxiety in Cats

 Anti-anxiety medications work best when used in conjunction with (not as a replacement for) the techniques discussed above.

 For particularly severe anxiety or issues that are not resolving, you should speak to your veterinarian.
 They can organize a referral to a board certified veterinary behaviorist (a vet who has undergone additional years of training specifically focused on behavioral issues, and must undertake regular board examinations to retain their certification) to get you additional help.
+Keep in mind that if your cat’s anxiety goes untreated, the symptoms can become more severe over time, even resulting in health conditions.

 One of the best ways to help your cat grow up to be well-adjusted and anxiety-free is to ensure they’re well socialized as a kitten.